-Consumer demand remains weak on the back of subdued consumers' disposable income, while political uncertainty and the expected continuation of load-shedding continues to weigh heavily on consumer and investor confidence levels.
-It is apparent that this tough state of the economy will persist for the next few years.
-The decline in annual retail sales softened in August 2020 as the sector clawed its way back from the huge shock experienced during the most severe level of lockdown earlier this year.
-The favourable interest rate environment and subdued inflation should also continue to support the revival in consumer spending for the remainder of the year.
-However, worries about job security and ongoing tough household financial conditions continue to weigh on consumer confidence and spending.
+Consumer demand remains weak on the back of subdued consumers' disposable income, while political uncertainty and the ongoing load-shedding continue to weigh heavily on consumer and investor confidence levels.
+It is apparent that this difficult state of the economy will persist for a number of years.
+The favourable interest rate environment and subdued inflation should continue to support the revival in consumer spending for the remainder of the year.
+However, worries about political uncertainty, job security and ongoing tight household financial conditions continue to weigh on consumer confidence and spending.